 Deep vein thrombosis (DVT) is also referred to in the medical field as deep thrombophlebitis.
 This is a condition that presents in patients who are suffering from blood clots (thrombus) which are found in the deep veins, most commonly in the legs.
 Deep veins make up a network of vessels located close to bone and surrounded by dense muscle tissue.
 These veins are essential for healthy blood flow in the body, as they run further under the skin and return significantly more blood to the heart than surface level, or superficial veins

-One risk factor for DVT is the presence of untreated varicose veins.
-Other risk factors include immobility, downtime from surgery, trauma, cancer and genetic clotting disorders.
+A significant risk factor in the potential development of DVT is the presence of untreated varicose veins.
+Other risk factors may include but are not limited to: excessive downtime after a surgical procedure, physical trauma, cancer and genetic clotting disorders.

-DVT is diagnosed with a noninvasive ultrasound of the veins.
-A doppler ultrasound test measures the blood flow through veins and identifies any clots.
+The process of diagnosing DVT is rather simple and can be a life saving opportunity.
+The attending physician will perform a non-invasive ultrasound of the patient’s veins.
+A doppler ultrasound test is used to measure the blood flow through veins and identify any clots in real time.

 It’s imperative that once a diagnosis of DVT is made, treatment begins immediately to reduce the risk of a traveling or growing blood clot.
 A physician will generally begin with a prescription for a blood thinner such as Heparin or Warfin.
 While Heparin is delivered by IV injection, Warfin can be consumed in pill form.
 Patients will then be scheduled for a series of follow-up blood tests so the effectiveness of the medication can be closely monitored and adjusted as needed.